 3. There is lots of information for each person listed so look for both of these symbols on their website.
 Look for someone who is both a member and accredited by the BACP.

-4. Choose someone whose qualifications include diploma or masters and who has been in practice for at least 5 years.
+4. Choose someone whose qualifications include diploma or masters and who has been in practice for at least five years.

 5. Type of therapy: Possibly someone who has a “psychodynamic” or “psychoanalytic” approach but remember, even more than the type of therapy, it is essential that the person you see feels right for you.